• Need someone who's been everywhere, startup to enterprise, and knows exactly what each moment calls for

 Who I am as a leader

 Am I being repetitive?
-I think I might be repetitive here.
+Maybe a little.
 Forgive me.

-I bring diverse experience, from startups to enterprises.
-I see people's strengths before they see them themselves.
-And I create cultures where great design happens not despite the constraints, but because we've designed around them intelligently.
-I firmly believe that:
+I see people's strengths before they do.
+I build cultures where great design happens; not despite the constraints, but because we designed around them.

 • Good design is good business